Merchants National Bank (Louisville, KY)

 Cause Details

-Heavy withdrawals by country banks and country depositors precipitated a run on the bank.
+Withdrawals by country banks and country depositors precipitated heavy withdrawals and runs on local banks

 Newspaper Excerpt